Reading Car Accident Lawyer

 How Long Do I Have to File a Car Accident Claim in Reading?

-Under the Pennsylvania statute of limitations for personal injury claims, victims of negligence have two years from the date of the accident to file a claim.
+Under the Pennsylvania statute of limitations for personal injury claims, victims of negligence have two years from the accident date to file a claim.
 However, there are exceptions to this statute, including claims involving minors and discovery of harm.

 What If the Other Driver Doesn’t Have Insurance?